Skip to content

 To set up a SpaceMouse and move an object in an XR Twin simulation, follow these steps:

-- In Add Manipulator popup, keep SpaceMouse selected (default) and click Add Manipulator To User button.
+4. In Add Manipulator pop-up, keep SpaceMouse selected (default) and click Add Manipulator To User button.
 A Manipulator component is added in the Inspector panel, with SpaceMouse as Manipulator Type.

-- Drop the object you want to manipulate in the Manipulated Object slot (must be physicalize first).
+5. Drop the object you want to manipulate in the Manipulated Object slot (must be physicalized first).

-- You can use the SpaceMouse's multi-axis cap to manipulate the designated object.
-Alternatively you can also use the Elastic Manipulator to move this object (and the others).
+• You can use the SpaceMouse's multi-axis cap to manipulate the designated object.
+Alternatively you can also use the Elastic Manipulator to move this and other physicalized objects.

 SpaceMouse with scenarios